deepgram/self-hosted-resources/charts/deepgram-self-hosted/README.md

 You will need to provide your [self-service Deepgram licensing and credentials](https://developers.deepgram.com/docs/on-prem-self-service-tutorial) information.
 See `global.deepgramSecretRef` and `global.pullSecretRef` in the [Values section](#values) for more details.

 You may also override any default configuration values.
-See [the Values section](#values) for a list of available options, and the [sample values file](./sample.values.yaml) for an example of a standard install.
+See [the Values section](#values) for a list of available options, and the [samples directory](./samples) for examples of a standard install.

 ```
 helm install -f my-values.yaml [RELEASE_NAME] deepgram/deepgram-self-hosted --atomic --timeout 10m